vankeisb/react-tea-cup/doc/manual.md

 Tasks are base building blocks that can be combined, with `map` and `andThen`.
-They are a good place to encapsulate some native, non-pure JS calls, and make those cleanly available in tea-cup.
+They are a good place to encapsulate some native, non-pure JS calls, and make those cleanly available in your TEA loop.

 #### Subscriptions

-Subscriptions allow you to be notified of events happening outside of your program, and turn them into `Msg`s that you handle in `update`.
+Subscriptions allow you to be notified of events happening _outside_ of your program, and turn them into `Msg`s that you handle in `update`.
 Such events can be global keyboard or mouse events on the document, web socket messages, etc.